matisle/Statistical-Analysis-Financial-Mathematics/README.md

 This Repository contains two projects which were created during my work as a Business Mathematician at Wüstenrot and Württembegische Insurance.

 **Project 1:** My main line of was the calculation of claims reserves.
 One estimates future cash flows from historic claims data.
 In application, the so called Chain-Ladder-Method is used.
-The like-named folder conatins my script summarizing the derivation of the method, together with statistical assumptions and viability testing of the model.
+The like-named first folder conatins my script summarizing the derivation of the method, together with statistical assumptions and viability testing of the model.

 **Project 2:** In the year 2023 Germany was hit with extraordinary inflation rates inflicting capital needs for claims reserves.
 The task was to calculate branch specific inflation rates.